-Have at least a few essays graded by someone who knows what graders are looking for.
-BarMax allows you to submit essays to be graded by actual past graders and they give you an estimated score.
-Other bar course offer this service as well.
+- Have at least a few essays graded by someone who knows what graders are looking for.
+With BarMax, you can submit essays to be graded by actual past graders.
+They then give you an estimated score.
+Other bar courses offer this service as well.

-Make time for your family – don’t listen to people who say that you cannot take breaks from studying to work or to be with your family.
-They are the most important people and probably the reason that you are doing this in the first place, so make time for them whenever you can.
+- Make time for your family – Don’t listen to people who say that you cannot take breaks from studying to work or to be with your family.
+They are the most important people and probably the reason that you are doing this in the first place.
+Make time for them whenever you can.

-8. If you don’t know a rule, make one up and push through.
-You are being tested on whether you know how to work your way through a legal issue, so if you don’t get the rule exactly right, as long as you can form a coherent argument based on a rule, you will get some points.
+- If you don’t know a rule, make one up and push through.
+You are being tested on whether you know how to work your way through a legal issue.
+If you don’t get the rule exactly right, you can still get points by forming a coherent argument.

-Good luck to everyone getting ready to take bar exam!
+Good luck to everyone getting ready to take the bar exam!